ibm-cloud-docs/ContinuousDelivery/pipeline_about.md

 {{site.data.keyword.contdelivery_full}} includes the Classic Delivery Pipeline to build, test, and deploy in a repeatable way with minimal human intervention.
 In a pipeline, sequences of stages retrieve input and run jobs, such as builds, tests, and deployments.
 {: shortdesc}

-For information about Tekton delivery pipelines, see [Working with Tekton pipelines](/docs/services/ContinuousDelivery?topic=ContinuousDelivery-tekton-pipelines#configure_tekton_pipeline).
+You can work with both Classic and Tekton delivery pipelines by using the browser, or by using the [{{site.data.keyword.cloud_notm}} CLI Developer Tools (`ibmcloud dev`) commands](/docs/ContinuousDelivery?topic=cli-idt-cli).
+You can also work with Tekton delivery pipelines by using the [Tekton pipeline HTTP API and SDKs](https://cloud.ibm.com/apidocs/tekton-pipeline){: external}, or by using the [{{site.data.keyword.cloud_notm}} Terraform Provider](/docs/ContinuousDelivery?topic=ContinuousDelivery-terraform-setup).
+For more information about Tekton delivery pipelines, see [Working with Tekton pipelines](/docs/services/ContinuousDelivery?topic=ContinuousDelivery-tekton-pipelines#configure_tekton_pipeline).
 {: tip}

 Your permissions to view, modify, or run a pipeline are based on the access control for the toolchain that owns the pipeline.
 For more information about access control for toolchains, see [Managing access to toolchains in resource groups](/docs/services/ContinuousDelivery?topic=ContinuousDelivery-toolchains-iam-security).